A half-century of global collaboration in science and the 'Shrinking World': Introduction: Landscape of international collaboration revisited

 \section{Introduction: Landscape of international collaboration revisited}

-With advanced digital communication platforms evolving more than ever, the world has entered a new era of great competition for knowledge.
-The amount of information produced, the degree to which it is integrated and utilised, and the range and depth of the community involved at the interface between Open Science and highly digitised society are all growing exponentially \cite{Miedema22,Beck22,Wittenburg21,Burgelman19,Dong17}.
-No one doubts that the power of science and technology (S\&T) to explore the knowledge frontier is the key to innovation that drives national growth and international competitiveness.
-Policymakers in many countries have begun to pay significant attention to the \q{Science of Science} \cite{Fortunato18}, which quantifies and investigates all activities associated with S\&T, providing valuable insights for policymaking.
-Consequently, bibliometricians with expertise in describing and evaluating the research communities' activities through S\&T-related metrics increasingly collaborate with policymakers and institutional practitioners, influencing the policymaking process \cite{NSB-NSF21,Cabezas-Clavijo21,Wagner17,Doria17,OECD16,Wilsdon15,Hicks15,Ismail12,RF21,OECD}.
+With the rapid evolution of advanced digital communication platforms, the world has entered a new era of intense competition for knowledge.
+The volume of information being produced, the degree to which it is integrated and utilised, and the range and depth of the community involved at the interface between Open Science and highly digitised society are all growing exponentially \cite{Miedema22,Beck22,Wittenburg21,Burgelman19,Dong17}.
+There is no doubt that the power of science and technology (S\&T) to explore the knowledge frontier is the key to innovation, driving national growth and international competitiveness.
+As a result, policymakers in many countries have begun to pay significant attention to the \q{Science of Science} \cite{Fortunato18}, which quantifies and investigates all activities associated with S\&T, providing valuable insights for policymaking.
+Bibliometricians with expertise in describing and evaluating the research communities' activities through S\&T-related metrics are increasingly collaborating with policymakers and institutional practitioners, influencing the policymaking process \cite{NSB-NSF21,Cabezas-Clavijo21,Wagner17,Doria17,OECD16,Wilsdon15,Hicks15,Ismail12,RF21,OECDnd}.

-The bibliometric method has provided a systematic, quantitative and objective overview of information about researchers, research institutions and venues of research results publication (e.g.\ journals, conferences, institutional repositories, preprint servers and book chapters), as well as the various metrics and evaluation indicators derived from the information.
+The bibliometric method provides a systematic, quantitative and objective overview of information about researchers, research institutions and venues of research results publication (such as journals, conferences, institutional repositories, preprint servers and book chapters).
+It also provides numerous metrics and evaluation indicators derived from the information.
 Indeed, bibliometric approaches have various conceptual and methodological difficulties and limitations, and their use requires careful attention in practical application \cite{Waltman16,Wilsdon15,Hicks15,Haustein15}.
 However, to understand things at some macro level, bibliometrics can provide a unique lens through which people can see the lively ecosystem of scholarly communications.
 This observation is even more true today when accessing and utilising big data through various open platforms is increasingly possible.